 Now for some serious link love for things I care about and was inspired by or uplifted by on the web.
 First of all I want to give a big THANK YOU to Victoria Wood, where ever she may be, as she died of cancer recently and I loved her so much.
 She was an inspirational woman in SO many ways, so brilliantly funny, and if you haven’t heard of her, and if you have, watch this sketch, the bit on the menstrual cycle just cracks me up.
 P.S.
 I wish I could have cooked her tofu she’d change her mind!!
 (I don’t eat it anymore but I used to a lot (Dan still does.
 Tofu is SO good Vic!)) ♥

-Check out Sarah of Well and Full‘s nom-cast on gut health, her first nom-cast (I feel like I need a lie down just thinking about doing that!) was just so good and packed full of the most important scientific info on how gut-health works.
+Check out Sarah of Well and Full‘s nom-cast on gut health (note from future – link no longer works so have removed it! x), her first nom-cast (I feel like I need a lie down just thinking about doing that!) was just so good and packed full of the most important scientific info on how gut-health works.
 This is important for EVERYONE, and for me is especially interesting as, as well as already having Coeliac disease, I have recently been ‘diagnosed’ with IBS (apparently all people who have fybromyalgia have IBS and high-anxiety – great!).
 Learning about what an important part of the nervous system the gut is, and also the relationship between our microbiome and mental health, is just so important to know it really is.
 It seems as though there is nothing more important to nourish than our gut.
 Mine is especially poor, I get bug after bug and just cant seem to fight anything off.
 Stress impacts greatly on your gut health so I urge everyone to nourish your gut with food and with stress-busting activities too ♥

 And so to bust the stress I listened to this song by the fabulous Deee-light, which has many a time been my go mental on the dance-floor groove ♥